Energinet-DataHub/energy-origin/doc/architecture/adr/0024-dotnet-tooling.md

 ## Decision Outcome

-We chose to use a tool-manifest file.
+We chose to nugets that includes required tools.

 ## Rationale

-It was the path of least resistance since the tool-manifest file was already adopted in most subsystems.
+The nuget library and the tool is always the same version when the are packed together.

+No new file is introduced that requires special handling in the pipeline, since nugets are specificed in the csproj file.

+It should be possible to have multiple versions of the same tool availble in multiple projects in the same subsystem.